 I promised myself if I didn’t feel any better about my husband’s efforts towards me and healing our relationship in three months, I was free to leave.
 If it seemed to be moving forward, and if I wanted to, I could reset a new time frame.

 In the meantime, I focused on me, my healing, and becoming the woman I could be.
 I focused on reaching my full potential instead of worrying about what my husband was or wasn’t doing.
 This change actually scared my husband.
-He noticed I wasn’t acting so needy, and he told me later (after we healed), that although it was frightening for him at the time (because I was changing what was normal our relationship).
+He noticed I wasn’t acting so needy, and he told me later (after we healed), that although it was frightening for him at the time (because I was changing the “dance” in our relationship).
 He started to realize, I was growing as an individual and if he didn’t “man up,” and grow and change too, he was going to lose me.

 I did not share my standards with my husband, nor did I tell him about my timelines, nor was I mean to him in anyway.
 I just changed because I was focusing on becoming a better person, and I had taken back control of my life.